paul-canals/toolbox/sasautos/README.md

 ![../misc/images/doc_banner.png](../misc/images/doc_banner.png)
 #
 # File Reference list
 The SAS&reg; macro documentation files are listed here.
-In case of questions, contact me through sending an email to: [paul.canals@gmail.com](mailto:paul.canals@gmail.com).
+In case of interest of obtaining these macros or any questions, contact me through sending an email to: [paul.canals@gmail.com](mailto:paul.canals@gmail.com).

 # Modules